Roosevelt Jones: Coaching career

-On July 19, 2018, Jones was named an assistant coach at Indiana University Kokomo, a NAIA institution.
+On July 19, 2018, Jones was named an assistant coach at Indiana University Kokomo, an NAIA institution.
 His roles include recruiting coordinator and director of player development initiatives, while contributing to on-court coaching and scouting.
 Head coach Eric Echelbarger said that Jones "has an unbelievable passion for teaching the game, and his Indianapolis-area connections will be a great asset in our recruiting efforts."
 In his first season, Jones helped the team to a 26–8 record and a berth in the NAIA Division II Sweet 16.
 Following the season he was promoted to associate head coach, with an emphasis on teaching defense.
-In the 2019–20 season, Jones helped the Cougars achieve a 27–7 record and reach the Sweet 16 of the NAIA Tournament before the season was cancelled due to the coronavirus pandemic.
+In the 2019–20 season, Jones helped the Cougars achieve a 27–7 record and reach the Sweet 16 of the NAIA tournament before the season was cancelled due to the coronavirus pandemic.

 For the 2020–21 season, Jones joined the coaching staff at the University of Indianapolis under Paul Corsaro.
+In the 2021–22 season, Jones helped the Greyhounds finish 19–11 and reach its first-ever appearance in the GLVC tournament championship game.
+In June 2022, he was named director of basketball operations at Evansville under David Ragland.
+Jones was promoted to assistant coach at Evansville in July 2023.